trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_MTP_Compatibility.md

 I “hear” that some iRiver devices don't work perfectly yet with libgphoto2...

+Of course, if you'd like to donate me a MTP player, I'll do my best to make it work :)

 ------------------------------------------------------------------------

 The following devices are known MTP devices, recognized by libgphoto2.